bran2miz/city-explorer-api/README.md

 1. Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
   The assignment is complete!

+## Retrospective Lab 10

+1. What went well, that I might forget if I don’t write down?
+  I would say the creating the boiler point cache file was very easy in this lab.

+2. What did I learn today?
+  Cache and storing data for a period of time.

+3. What should I do differently next time?
+  I think I should definitely check all of my variable names, as that was a point of contention (it was the reason why my code was breaking).

+4. What still puzzles me, or what do I need to learn more about?
+  Still a little puzzled by cache and what it actually does.

+Thinking about each of your assignments for the day, reflect on:

+1. Is the assignment complete?
+If not, where exactly did you leave off, and what work remains?
+  I believe that the assignment is complete.
+During next class, I hope to see what exactly a complete cache looks like.